manq2010/Book-An-Appointment-Front-End/README.md

 ### Setup

-Clone this repository by using the command line :
+👉 Clone this repository by using the command line :
 - `git clone https://github.com/manq2010/Book-An-Appointment-Front-End`

-Clone back end repository by using the command line :
+👉 Clone back end repository by using the command line :
 - `git clone https://github.com/Cluab/Book-An-Appointment-Back-End`

-Add the `.env` file to the root folder of the current repo (Front-End)
+👉 Add the `.env` file to the root folder of the current repo (Front-End)

-Add the following lines on the `.env` file
+👉 Add the following lines on the `.env` file

 ```js
 REACT_APP_BACKEND="http://localhost:3000/api/v1"
 REACT_APP_CLIENT_ID="tqiRUMtQta0eEw6lp3X9iPQK8n5ZlS7OmiKLK0eHJoI"
 REACT_APP_CLIENT_SECRET="sAaKljs__17vKbKoVT8G_Jsw-dMrOP8N4i_aPBEjcLQ"
 ```
-### NB: Using the above details on your .env file will not work as each devices needs its unique `REACT_APP_CLIENT_ID` and `REACT_APP_CLIENT_SECRET` details, use the step below to generate for your device
+#### NB: Using the above details on your `.env` file will not work as each devices needs its unique `REACT_APP_CLIENT_ID` and `REACT_APP_CLIENT_SECRET` details, use the step below to generate for your device

-On the Back-End Repo, run the seed file by using the command line :
+👉 On the Back-End Repo, run the seed file by using the command line :
 - `rails db:seed`

-Open rails console by using the command line from the Back-End repo cloned above:
+👉 Open rails console by using the command line from the Back-End repo cloned above:
 - `rails c`

-Run the following code on the rails console :
+👉 Run the following code on the rails console :
 - `Doorkeeper::Application.find_by(name: 'React')`

-Replace the `REACT_APP_CLIENT_ID` on the `.env` file with the id shown on the console :
+👉 Replace the `REACT_APP_CLIENT_ID` on the `.env` file with the id shown on the console :

 `uid: "tqiRUMtQta0eEw6lp3X9iPQK8n5ZlS7OmiKLK0eHJoI"`

-Run the following code on the rails console :
+👉 Run the following code on the rails console :
 - `Doorkeeper::Application.find_by(name: 'React').secret`

-Replace the `REACT_APP_CLIENT_SECRET` on the `.env` file with the id shown on the console :
+👉 Replace the `REACT_APP_CLIENT_SECRET` on the `.env` file with the id shown on the console :

 `=> "sAaKljs__17vKbKoVT8G_Jsw-dMrOP8N4i_aPBEjcLQ"`

+#### NB: The `.env` file should look similar to the example above once your unique id and secret key are generated

 ### Install